williamconvertino/React-Folder-Templates/README.md

 # React-Folder-Templates

-This configuration file will allow you to create React components and hooks with the nested index.js based file structure (see example below).
+This configuration file will allow you to create React components and hooks in VSCode with the nested index.js based file structure (see example below).

 ## Components and Hooks